GC4NC: A Benchmark Framework for Graph Condensation on Node Classification with New Insights: Appendix

 \subsection{Implementation Details}

 Since the node selection of Random, KCenter, and Herding varies too much in each random seed, we run these three methods three times, and all the results in Table~\ref{tab:main} represent the average performance.
-We conduct all the experiments on a cluster mixed with NVIDIA A100, V100 and K80 GPUs.
-We use Pytorch (modified BSD license) and PyG~\cite{Fey/Lenssen/2019} (MIT license) to reproduce all those methods in a unified way.
-Specifically, the condensed graph of SFGC are obtained by their source code\footnote{\url{https://github.com/Amanda-Zheng/SFGC}} due to disk space limit but all other methods are implemented in our package\footnote{\url{https://github.com/Emory-Melody/GraphSlim/tree/main/benchmark}}.
+We conduct all the experiments on a cluster mixed with NVIDIA A100, V100, K80 and RTX3090 GPUs.
+Notably, GDEM can only be reproduced by RTX3090 with their provided eigendecomposition.
+We use Pytorch (modified BSD license) and PyG~\cite{Fey/Lenssen/2019} (MIT license) to reproduce all those methods in a user-friendly and unified way.

+\paragraph{How other variables are held constant in each comparison?} We have used a unified pipeline (Section 4.1) where each GC method is paired with its author-recommend hyperparameters including the initialization.
+The resulting condensed graph is then evaluated with a standardized GCN architecture and standard GCN hyperparameters, ensuring a fair comparison of the condensed graphs themselves. \begin{itemize} \item \textbf{Privacy and NAS:} We have mentioned we use the condensed graph in Line 156 and Line 178.
+For most subsequent analyses, we use the fixed condensed graphs from the main evaluation.
+We then vary only the specific evaluation protocol (e.g., the membership inference classifier for privacy). \item \textbf{Initialization and Denoising:} For the former, we fix the other parts of condensation methods following the Section 4.1 and vary only the initialization.
+For the latter, we fix the entire pipeline but vary the input data by adding noise. \end{itemize}